bkainz/draw2d_js.app.brainbox/README.md

 like on your desktop

 ```
-npm install -g digitaltrainingstudio
+npm install -g digitalstudio
 ```

-and start the server with `digitaltrainingstudio`.
+and start the server with `digitalstudio`.
 The server reports the URL how to connect to your RaspberryPi with the browser.

 ###The simulation circuit